meganomic/pyposter/README.md

 Remember to edit pyposter.ini before using!

 Also, don't use this.
-It's broken.
-If you aren't me you will just break the internet.
+It contains hidden evil assumptions about input.
+If you aren't me you might break the internet.
 Good luck, have fun if you give it a try anyway.